 As a landlord, you want to see a profit from your property.
 You will also want to be fair to your tenants and any potential renters.
 This will ensure long-term occupancy, referrals, and true profits from your rental properties.
-In our latest post, we’ll help you determine when it’s time to raise the rent in North Carolina & New Jersey.
+In our latest post, we’ll help you determine when it’s time to raise the rent in The USA.

 Some landlords have trouble raising the rent or don’t do it as often as they should.
 While it doesn’t always make sense to increase the rental amount by leaps and bounds, you don’t want to sell yourself short either.
-Below, we’ll offer some ways to help you decide if its time to raise the rent on your North Carolina & New Jersey rental property.
+Below, we’ll offer some ways to help you decide if its time to raise the rent on your The USA rental property.

 You’ve Added Value To The Property

 Certain amenities and features will make a property worth more in terms of the monthly rent.
 A house with a pool will likely rent for more than one without a pool (although that is a pretty big addition!)
 You can still get the same effect by updating appliances, adding a garden, or swapping out the flooring.
 There are all kinds of changes and upgrades landlords can apply to earn more in rent each month.
 Look for upgrades that add value, with costs that you can easily recoup by raising the rent a bit.
 Don’t get too caught up in renovating the property, remember it is an investment property, not a home you live in or a property you need to design with your taste.